tstack/lnav/src/help.md

 current position in the files.
 The scroll bar will also show areas of the file where warnings or errors are detected by coloring the bar yellow or red, respectively.
-Tick marks will also be added to the left and right hand side of the bar, for search hits and bookmarks.
+Tick marks will also be added to the left and right-hand side of the bar, for search hits and bookmarks.

-A bar on the left side is color coded and broken up to indicate which messages are from the same file.
+The bar on the left side indicates the file the log message is from.
+A break in the bar means that the next log message comes from a different file.
+The color of the bar is derived from the file name.
 Pressing the left-arrow or `h` will reveal the source file names for each message and pressing again will show the full paths.

-Above and below the main body are status lines that display:
+Above and below the main body are status lines that display a variety of information.
+The top line displays:

+* The current time, configurable by the `/ui/clock-format` property.
+* The highest priority message from the `lnav_user_notifications` table.
+  You can insert rows into this table to display your own status messages.
+  The default message displayed on startup explains how to focus on the next status line at the top, which is an interactive breadcrumb bar.

+The second status line at the top display breadcrumbs for the top line in the main view.
+Pressing `ENTER` will focus input on the breadcrumb bar, the cursor keys can be used to select a breadcrumb.
+The common breadcrumbs are:

-* the current time;
+* The name of the current view.
+* In the log view, the timestamp of the top log message.
-* the name of the file the top line was pulled from;
+* In the log view, the format of the log file the top log message is from.
-* the log format for the top line;
+* The name of the file the top line was pulled from.
-* the current view;
+* If the top line is within a larger chunk of structured data, the path to the value in the top line will be shown.

+Notes:

+1. Pressing `CTRL-A`/`CTRL-E` will select the first/last breadcrumb.
+1. Typing text while a breadcrumb is selected will perform a fuzzy search on the possibilities.

+The bottom status bar displays:

-* the line number for the top line in the display;
+* The line number for the top line in the display.
-* the current search hit, the total number of hits, and the search term;
+* The current search hit, the total number of hits, and the search term.

 If the view supports filtering, there will be a status line showing the
 following:

-* the number of enabled filters and the total number of filters;
+* The number of enabled filters and the total number of filters.
-* the number of lines not displayed because of filtering.
+* The number of lines not displayed because of filtering.

 To edit the filters, you can press TAB to change the focus from the main view to the filter editor.
 The editor allows you to create, enable/disable, and delete filters easily.

+Along with filters, a "Files" panel will also be available for viewing and controlling the files that lnav is currently monitoring.

 Finally, the last line on the display is where you can enter search patterns and execute internal commands, such as converting a